Pharmacist examining a German prescription as a concerned resident waits at a Mallorca pharmacy counter

 What already helps — and where caution is advised

 Telemedicine is on the rise: online doctors review questionnaires, issue private prescriptions and partner pharmacies ship discreetly by parcel service.
 This saves trips and language stress; platforms like Apotheke365 offer German-language procedures and fast shipping.
-Important note: legal EU pharmacies display the official safety logo and should be verifiable in national registers — a criterion to check before ordering.
+Important note: legal EU pharmacies display the official safety logo and should be verifiable in national registers — check the EU online pharmacy logo before ordering.

 Concrete approaches for Mallorca